 Our team is composed of dynamic professionals who are Master’s level clinicians licensed as applied behavior analysts, (LABA) and Board Certified Behavior Analysts, (BCBA).
 They are experienced and well-trained in supporting individuals with Autism and other developmental disabilities.
 They are also knowledgeable in helping individuals with coexisting health conditions and consider their clients’ overall needs in creating a treatment plan.
 They teach parents and caregivers how to effectively and compassionately help their loved ones and also provide them with evidence-based tools and methodologies to enable positive changes in social, emotional, educational and behavioral development.
 Our employees undergo a complete background check, comprehensive orientation training and continuing education.

 Samantha Greeno joined Key Connections in March of 2020.
+She has achieved the Registered Behavior Technician, (RBT) certification.
 She has a passion for working with individuals on the spectrum as she has a close family member with autism.
 She enjoys the growth and self-confidence that individuals develop through Applied Behavior Analysis (ABA) therapy.
 Samantha has completed the registered behavior technician training and has several years of experience providing in-home and center-based autism services for children ages three years to adults.